 Papdi Chaat, also known as Papri Chaat, is a delicious Indian chaat dish.

-Both recipes require the same ingredients, which includes Papdis (fried flour crispies), Boiled Potatoes, Onions, Masalas, Chaat Chutneys, and Nylon Sev and Coriander for garnishing.
+Both recipes require the same ingredients, which include Papdis (fried flour crispies), Boiled Potatoes, Onions, Masalas, Chaat Chutneys, and Nylon Sev and Coriander for garnishing.

 The only difference is Sweetened Yogurt (Meetha Dahi) and Boiled Chickpeas or Boiled Mung Beans.

 Apart from these two additions, some people also like Bhallas (Urad Dal Fritters) in their Papdi Chaat.

 But hey, don’t get scared after seeing so many ingredients!

 If you don’t like Chickpeas, you can replace them with Sprouted Mung Beans or any other sprouts for that matter.

 And that’s why I love this chaat!

 For this recipe, I prefer store-bought Papdis or Puris to make this dish.

 You can easily find readymade Sev Puri packets in any Indian grocery store.

 So, grab a Sev Puri packet from the nearby store and make your favorite Papadi Chaat at home.